matthewlawrenceklein/ruby-project-guidelines-chi01-seng-ft-062220/README.md

 Module One Project outline:

-1. Build at least three models with corresponding tables, including a join table
-2. Access a Sqlite3 Database using ActiveRecord
+1. Access a Sqlite3 Database using ActiveRecord.
-3. Seed database with data from an API
-4. Build out a CLI that allows users to interact with database
-5. Separate models for runner and CLI interface
+2. You should have a minimum of three models.
+3. You should build out a CLI to give your user full CRUD ability for at least one of your resources.
+For example, build out a command line To-Do list.
+A user should be able to create a new to-do, see all todos, update a todo item, and delete a todo.
+Todos can be grouped into categories, so that a to-do has many categories and categories have many to-dos.
+4. Use good OO design patterns.
+You should have separate classes for your models and CLI interface.

 ## MVP and Stretch Goals